CodeNovaOrginal/EasyShopAlpha/README.md

 [![Static Badge](https://img.shields.io/badge/Github-CodeNovaOrginal-08872B)](https://github.com/CodeNovaOrginal)
 [![GitHub Release](https://img.shields.io/github/v/release/CodeNovaOrginal/EasyShopAlpha?include_prereleases&display_name=release)](#)

 EasyShop is a simple, powerful, and customizable e-commerce Content Management System (CMS) designed for ease of use and flexibility.
 It provides all the essential tools to run an online store without the complexity of larger platforms.

 ## ✨ Features

 -   🚀 **Web-based Installer:** Get your store running in minutes with a simple, guided setup process.
--   👤 **User Management:** Secure customer registration, login, and account management.
+-   👤 **User Management:** Secure customer registration, login, and account management with order history.
--   📦 **Full Product CRUD:** Easily Create, Read, Update, and Delete products and categories.
+-   📦 **Full Product CRUD:** Easily Create, Read, Update, and Delete products with image uploads.
+-   🛒 **Shopping Cart & Checkout:** A fully functional session-based shopping cart with a complete checkout flow.
+-   💳 **Payment Integration:** Securely accept payments via **PayPal** or a **Local Pay** option for offline payments.
+-   📊 **Order Management:** A comprehensive admin panel to view, manage, and update customer order statuses.
--   🎨 **Dynamic Theming:** A powerful theming system for both the admin panel and the public storefront.
+-   🎨 **Dynamic Theming:** A powerful theming system for both the admin panel (GrayPress, BlueNight) and the public storefront (Alpha 1).
--   🛒 **Shopping Cart:** A fully functional session-based shopping cart.
+-   🔄 **Update Checker:** A built-in tool to check for new EasyShop versions directly from the admin panel.
 -   📄 **Custom Error Pages:** Clean, professional 404 and 500 error pages.
 -   📱 **Responsive Design:** A modern, mobile-friendly storefront for your customers.
 -   🔒 **Secure:** Built with security best practices, including prepared statements and password hashing.

 ## 🛠️ Tech Stack

--   **Backend:** PHP 8.x
+-   **Backend:** PHP 7.x
 -   **Database:** MySQL / MariaDB
 -   **Frontend:** Vanilla HTML, CSS, and JavaScript
 -   **Server:** Apache (with `.htaccess` for routing)